FZinser/simple-react-boilerplate/readme.md

 # Simple React Boilerplate

-A simple React Boilerplate to help me in my React lessons
+A simple React Boilerplate to help me in my React lessons!